-Slope Deflection Method - Moment Distribution method for continuous beam and rigid frame with and without support settlement with and without sway
+Slope Deflection Method - Moment Distribution method for continuous beam and rigid frame with and without support settlement with and without sway .

-- ANALYSIS OF THREE AND TWO HINGED ARCHES (08 Hours) Parabolic and Circular Arch with Support at same and different level Influence line of Arches - APPROXIMATE METHODS OF ANALYSIS Cantilever Method and Portal Method

-(03 Hours) - MATRIX METHOD OF ANALYSIS (08 Hours) Introduction to force and displacement method of analysis-stiffness method of analysis using direct element approach - PLASTIC ANALYSIS OF STRUCUTRE (05 Hours) Plastic hinge concept.
-Shape factor-Static and kinematic method for beams and frames with portal and sway mechanism - ANALYSIS FOR MOVING LOADS FOR INDETERMINATE BEAMS (04 Hours) Construction of influence line for beams, Application of Mueller Breslau Principle
+- ANALYSIS OF THREE AND TWO HINGED ARCHES Parabolic and Circular Arch with Support at same and different level Influence line of Arches. - APPROXIMATE METHODS OF ANALYSIS Cantilever Method and Portal Method.
+(03 Hours) - MATRIX METHOD OF ANALYSIS (05 Hours) Introduction to force and displacement method of analysis-stiffness method of analysis using direct element approach. - ANALYSIS FOR MOVING LOADS FOR INDETERMINATE BEAMS (04 Hours) Construction of influence line for beams, Application of Mueller Breslau Principle.